 When you’re an individual contributor, you are measured on what you do, create or produce.
 Leading a team of people involves a real change in perspective.
 It’s about getting things done through people, by inspiring people to go from your vision to action and encouraging and enabling people to perform.
 It takes a different set of skills, involves a different set of priorities and a clear understanding of the leader’s role.
 All of which are rarely taught in advance of becoming a leader.
 These courses make sure that new leaders are fully prepared for their new role.

-From visionary to organiser to facilitator, the course uses case study scenarios to look at a continuum of different leadership styles.
+From visionary to organiser to facilitator, the course uses case study scenarios to look at different leadership styles.
 It investigates which styles are most effective in different situations from change to crisis.
 It offers learners a framework for matching the most effective leadership style with the kind of task, the team’s stage of growth and an individual’s experience.

-And it gives learners a chance to practise the technique with video case study examples.
+And it also gives learners a chance to practise the techniques with video case study examples.

 There’s no one set of characteristics that define a good leader.
 The course explores fifteen skills and qualities using an interactive “build your own leader” device.
 Learners see how people view a leader with each skill or quality as both a strength and a weakness through the perspective of a team member.